davidroyer/vue-plugin-starter/README.md

 export GITHUB_TOKEN="123123123"
 ```

-- Needed this line for `jest.config.js` to make it work and not through `import` errors:
+- Needed this line for `jest.config.js` to make it work and not throw `import` errors:

 ```js
 transformIgnorePatterns: ["<rootDir>/node_modules/"];